 2. When you start dating a narcissist, they will sometimes pull back

-Once this initial stage of extreme displays of affection has passed, a narcissist will now pull back and start making you do all the work.
-You might even feel like you have to put in all the work or that you are in some kind of a push-pull relationship which might start to get baffling for you.
+Once this initial stage of extreme displays of affection has passed, a narcissist will pull back and start making you do all the work.
+You might even feel like you have to put in all the work or that you are in some kind of a push-pull relationship, which might start baffling you.

-Kavita says, “Once you agree to their advances and tell them that you love them too, narcissists feel like their task is almost done and they tend to move a few steps back.
+Kavita says, “Once you respond to their advances and tell them that you love them too, narcissists feel like their task is done and they tend to move a few steps back.
 They could possibly vanish for some time, ghost you over text, leaving you feeling lost and distressed.”

 Related Reading: How Saying Hurtful Things In A Relationship Affects It